MohamedIbrahim-20/ecommerce-system/README.md

 ```

 ## Assumptions
 - **Shipping Fee**: Dynamic fee calculated at $10 per kilogram of total weight of shippable items, with a minimum fee of $5.
-Non-shippable items incur no fee.
+Non-shippable items require no fee.
 - **Weight Units**: Individual item weights are in grams; total weight is converted to kilograms for shipping calculations and display.
 - **Stock Management**: Stock is checked when adding to the cart and at checkout, but not reserved until checkout succeeds.
 - **Expiration**: Products are checked for expiration based on the current date at the time of cart addition and checkout.